STEAM Art Project for Elementary School

 - Lay one figure face down.
 Tape a penny onto each hand.

-- Put the second cut out figure on top, so the pennies are hidden.
+- Put the second cut-out figure on top, so it covers the pennies

 - Tape around the sandwiched copies so you don’t have any buckling or big gaps.